liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/04-updating-entities/01-updating-files.markdown

     this parameter, the update increments the file version to the next `.0` value (e.g., from `1.0` to `2.0`, `1.1` to `2.0`, etc.).

 Follow these steps to update a file.
-Note that these steps use the `updateFileEntry` method that contains `InputStream`, but you can adapt the example to the other methods if you wish:
+Note that the example in these steps uses the `updateFileEntry` method that contains `InputStream`, but you can adapt the example to the other methods if you wish:

 1. Get a reference to `DLAppService`: